worthpointlabs/terratest/README.md

 or `test_structure.Validation`.
 The reason we do that is we can have tell Terratest to skip each of these stages using environment variables!
 For example, if you set `SKIP_TEARDOWN=true`, then the test code will skip the teardown process and leave your code running in AWS.
 This allows you to run the test next time with `SKIP_SETUP=true` and `SKIP_TEARDOWN=true` to go straight to the validation steps without having to wait for setup and teardown again!

-So the full workflow will be:
+The full workflow will be:

 1. Do the initial setup (just once): `SKIP_VALIDATION=true SKIP_TEARDOWN=true go test -run TestExample`
 1. Do your validation (as many times as you want): `SKIP_SETUP=true SKIP_TEARDOWN=true go test -run TestExample`